 This captivating collection of photographs from the 1970s and 80s captures an East End that was on the cusp of great change, and is barely recognisable today.

-It's the cumulative work and passion of five photographers — and is now on display at a free exhibition in Mile End, called The Vanished East End: Documentary Photography from the 70s and 80s.
+It's the cumulative work and passion of five photographers — and was previously on display at an exhibition the School of Art, Architecture and Design, London Metropolitan University.

 'Down the Lane' is the work of Tom Hunter, who snapped passers-by while he had a stall on Brick Lane from 1989 to 1990.